lskatz/mashtree/README.md

 # mashtree
 Create a tree using Mash distances.
-For an overview of Mash, please see http://mash.readthedocs.io

 For simple usage, see `mashtree.pl`.
 For advanced options, look at `mashtree_wrapper.pl`.